 - Simply omit the palm sugar and use only honey!
 Also, leave the psyllium husks out.

-Want some more egg free Paleo recipes?
-Here are some more of mine!!
+Want some more egg free paleo recipes?
+Here are some more paleo vegan goodies to try!!

 - Paleo Vegan Nut Free Dense & Fudgey Chocolate Brownies